Honey locust: Invasiveness

+Honey locust is one of the most successful of the trees and shrubs in the pea family at invading new habitats worldwide.
 The species is a major invasive environmental and economic weed in agricultural regions of Australia.
 The plant forms thickets and destroys the pasture required for livestock to survive.
 The thickets choke waterways and prevent both domestic and native animals from drinking and also harbour vermin.
-The spines cause damage to both people and domestic and native wildlife and puncture vehicle tires.
+The spines cause damage to both people and domestic and native wildlife and puncture vehicle tyres.
+In Argentina the trees were introduced in the early 1800s to be used as a landscape ornamental, as a forest tree, and in windbreaks.
+It escaped from cultivation and has invaded native grasslands, subtropical montane forest (yungas), and woodlands of the Gran Chaco.
 In much of the Midwest of the United States the honey locust is also considered a weed tree and a pest that establishes itself in farm fields.
 In other regions of the world, ranchers and farmers who employ monocropping deem honey locust a nuisance weed; its fast growth allows it to out-compete grasses and other crops.